Roger W. Griffith, P.E.

 National Insulation Association (NIA) - logo

 When designing mechanical systems, engineers and designers often need help specifying the type and thickness of insulation for ducts and piping.
-Good resources are always valuable and welcome when time constraints leave little time for items like insulation and other accessories.
+Good resources are always valuable and welcome when time constraints leave little time for insulation specifications.

 For suggestions on future blog posts, make a suggestion.